reijjo/todo-with-everything/GITHUBACTIONS.md

 fi
 ```

-This makes sure that you can't push directly in the main branch
+This makes sure that you can't push directly in the main branch.
-.